-Complete the application form online or send it to the Community Projects Team via email or post.
-Your application form must be accompanied by:

-- a quote from the gating company which is our term contractor (See 'Designing your Scheme') including the number of keys required. - signed consent forms from each household (see 'Consult your Neighbours')
+- Complete the application form online or send it to the Community Engagement Team via email or post.
+Your application form must be accompanied by: - a quote from our term contractor (See 'Designing your Scheme') - consent forms from each household (see 'Consult your Neighbours')

 If any items are missing or out of date, this will delay the processing of your application and may lead to the application being returned to you.

-Applications will be checked by the Community Projects Team who will contact you to arrange a visit to your location.
+Applications will be checked by the Community Engagement Team who will contact you to arrange a visit to your location.
 If your scheme has any objectors or households who have not responded, officers will advise how to proceed.

-All completed applications are submitted to the Cabinet Member for Residents' Services for approval.
-If your application is successful, you will receive written confirmation including the amount that residents' need to contribute towards the scheme.
+All completed applications are submitted to the Cabinet Member for Community, Commerce and Regeneration for his approval.
+If your application is successful you will be written to and the amount that the residents' need to contribute to the scheme will be confirmed.